Hira-Iftikhar-123/Hira-Iftikhar-123/README.md

 - 👋 Hi, I’m @Hira-Iftikhar-123
-- 👀 I’m interested in Data Sciences
+- 👀 I’m interested in Web development/ ML
-- 🌱 I’m currently learning BS in Computer Science
+- 🌱 I’m currently doing BS in Computer Science from FAST-NUCES
-- 💞️ I’m looking to collaborate on coding skills for machine learning, data sciences and deep learning to become a professional for future.
+- 💞️ I’m looking to collaborate on skills for Web development ,ML, DS and become a professional for future.
 - 📫 How to reach me follow my GitHub,Stack overflow account and LinkedIn profile.
 Here is my GitHub account link: https://github.com/Hira-Iftikhar-123 Here is my stackoverflow account link: https://stackoverflow.com/users/22018430/hira-iftikhar